workjs/workjs/modules/docserver/doc/index.md

 * Logging: detailed logging - messages, access, debugging with time stamps
 * Reload: automatically (watch your files) or manually reload on changes without server restart

+WorkJS does not care about old browsers and requires PostgreSQL 9.5!

 ## Quick Start

 ### Installation